mojzu/sso/docs/ark_auth/04_changelog_0.3.0.md

 **Fixed**

-- Reset password route returns OK in cases where user email address does not exist.
+- Reset password route now returns OK in cases where user email address does not exist.
-- Audit log errors created for root key authentication when authenticating a service key.
+- Fixed audit log errors were created for root key authentication when authenticating a service key.
+- Fixed internal server errors returned to client when OAuth2 provider is disabled.